Hampton Wick railway station: Accidents and incidents

 On 18 June 1930 a baby boy was found in the First Class carriage of a train travelling from Waterloo by Mr Paul Broome, the railway guard.
 The baby was found with a note which indicated whoever left him contemplated suicide.
 The baby was taken to Kingston Hospital.
 CID investigated the issue but whoever left the baby was never found.

 Services

+All services at Hampton Wick are operated by South Western Railway.

-The typical off-peak service from the station in train per hours is:
+The typical off-peak service in trains per hour is: